(Case Study) How This Consultancy Cut Back 30% of Its Services Yet Improved Profitability

 Let me close with an early 2024 quote from the co-owner of this consultancy:

 “At first, reducing our services felt like taking a big risk, especially with a 14% cut in revenue.
 But our re-commitment to what we truly excel at, was unwavering.
-After 18 months, the results speak for themselves: a 16% profit increase, and our clients recognize us again as the go-to experts in our original field.
+After 18 months, the results speak for themselves: a 16% profit increase, and our clients recognise us again as the go-to experts in our original field.
 By cutting back on services that diluted our value, we’ve improved our financial performance, deepened our impact, established a better quality of life for us and the team, and discovered that saying ‘no’ to distractions is the key to realizing the full potential of our expertise.”

 Interested in receiving all my learnings to become a better consultant?
 No spam, no BS.
 Pure teaching!
 Subscribe to my newsletter.

 Luk’s extensive career in the consulting business, which spans more than 20 years, has seen him undertake a variety of influential positions.
 He served as the European CHRO for Nielsen Consulting (5,000 consultants in the EU), founded iNostix in 2008—a mid-sized analytics consultancy—and led the charge in tripling revenue post-acquisition of iNostix by Deloitte (in 2016) as a leader within the Deloitte analytics practice.
 His expertise in consultancy performance improvement is underlined by his former role on Nielsen's acquisition evaluation committee.
 After fulfilling a three-year earn-out period at Deloitte, Luk harnessed his vast experience in consultancy performance improvement and founded TVA in 2019.
-His advisory firm is dedicated to guiding boutique consultancies on their path to becoming high-performing firms, drawing from his deep well of consulting industry expertise and financial acumen.
+His advisory firm is dedicated to guiding consulting firms on their path to becoming high-performing firms, drawing from his deep well of consulting industry expertise and financial acumen.